CyberShadow/RABCDAsm/README.md

 * Metadata is currently ignored.
 I haven't noticed any metadata blocks in any SWF files I've disassembled.

-* Floating point numbers may not be disassembled with adequate precision.

 * `rabcasm` may create a broken file due to not ordering classes by ancestry.

   The problem originates from the fact that a class's ancestors (extended